 First impressions of central Perth can leave you wondering why you came so far for so little.
 Walk west along St. George's Terrace on a Sunday morning and see if I'm wrong.

 This is the main drag (forget the double entendre).
-Or, in the immortal words of Victor Borge (you have to know the skit about the poor lady trying to sing Verdi), "Oh, God."
+Or, in the immortal words of Victor Borge (you have to know his routine with the poor lady trying to sing Verdi), "Oh, God."
 That's a Hyatt Hotel on the left adjoining the Fortescue Center.
 Don't know that name?
-Gotta get with the program: this is Big Mining country, and Fortescue is the fourth biggest iron-ore producer on the planet.
+Gotta get with the program: this is Big Miner country, and Fortescue is the fourth biggest iron-ore producer on the planet.
 (I'm glad to see you're impressed.)
 The glassy Infinity Apartments, as well as the opposite One28, were developed by Finbar, one of Perth's major property developers.

 That's the Duxton Hotel on the left and the St. George apartments on the right.
-I'm reminded of D.C. with palms and no sirens.
+It's like D.C. with palms and no sirens.
 Maybe Perth isn't so bad, after all.

 So the first surveyor-general of Western Australia was Septimus Roe, 1797-1878.
-It was he who chose the site of Perth (and Fremantle) and also set aside the grand Kings Park.
+It was he who chose the site of Perth (and Fremantle) and who also reserved the site of the grand Kings Park.
 Not too bad for a white guy.
 And you ask why I burden you with this information?
 Simple: the concrete waffle in front of you is Septimus Roe Square, the splendid property of the Far East Organization of Singapore.
 Good thing Septimus isn't around to sue.

 See the low, older building?
 That's the home of Cloonmore, a mining and energy consultant.

 Here's another relic of the lost world.
 It's Bishop Hale's School, established in 1858.
 Hale was the first bishop in Western Australia, and he bought this land and built this school on it with his own money.
 It later became a girls' school, then a government high school.
-But that's all in the 19th century; since then, it's housed many outfits.
+But that's all in the 19th century; since then, it's done other things.

 The Quest apartments demonstrate the contemporary belief that color means vibe.

-The building's lobby and reception are in the New Church, built in 1940 in a style called Inter-War Gothic--cognate with Gothic on the cheap.
+The building's lobby and reception are in the New Church, built in 1940 in a style called Inter-War Gothic--equivalent to Gothic on the cheap.
 The congregation vanished, and so we should probably be grateful that somebody decided not to demolish the building.
 On the other hand, I'd be uneasy signing a lease inside an old church.
-Yes, it's desanctified and all that, but isn't it still a reminder of a world before money?
+Yes, it's desanctified and all that, but I wouldn't want to use the space to sell shoes or insurance.

 Here's something we can perhaps respect.
-It's the Council House, designed by Jeffrey Howlett and Donald Bailey, and opened by the Queen in 1963.
+It's the Council House, designed by Jeffrey Howlett and Donald Bailey, and opened by Queen Elizabeth in 1963.
 Ironically, it was almost knocked down in 1990 amid talk of creating a "heritage precinct."
-(When you hear the word "heritage," you know the UNESCO bureaucrats are very close.
-Time to run.)
+(When you hear the word "heritage," you should get ready to run.)
 One critic, noting the T-shape sunshades, calls this building Perth's first example of "window walling."
 He goes further and calls it, a "very refined building which was seen as emblematic of the modern aspirations of the expanding city of Perth."